-Negotiation is a type of discussion used to settle disputes and reach agreements between two or more sides.
-Negotiation is a process of “give and take” resulting in a compromise where each side makes a concession for the benefit of everyone involved.
+Negotiation is a discussion to settle disputes and reach agreements between two or more sides.
+Negotiation is a “give and take” process resulting in a compromise where each side makes a concession for the benefit of everyone involved.

 Read more: Understanding the Process of Negotiation

-Essential communication skills include identifying nonverbal cues and verbal skills to express yourself in an engaging way.
+Essential communication skills include identifying nonverbal cues and verbal skills to express yourself engagingly.
 Skilled negotiators can change their communication styles to meet the listener’s needs.
 By establishing clear communication, you can avoid misunderstandings that could prevent you from reaching a compromise.

 2. Active listening

-Active listening skills are also crucial for understanding another’s opinion in negotiation.
-Unlike passive listening, which is the act of hearing a speaker without retaining their message, active listening ensures you’re able to engage and later recall specific details without needing information repeated.
+Active listening skills are also crucial for understanding another person’s opinion in negotiation.
+Unlike passive listening, which is hearing a speaker without retaining their message, active listening ensures you engage and later recall specific details without needing information repeated.

 3. Emotional intelligence

-Emotional intelligence is the ability to control your own emotions and recognize others’ feelings.
-Being conscious of the emotional dynamics during negotiation can allow you to remain calm and focused on the core issues.
-If you’re unsatisfied with the current negotiation, express the need for a break so you and the other party can return later with refreshed perspectives.
+Emotional intelligence is the ability to control your emotions and recognize others’ feelings.
+Being conscious of the emotional dynamics during negotiation can help you stay calm and focused on the core issues.
+If you’re unsatisfied with the current negotiation, ask for a break so you and the other party can return with refreshed perspectives.